mosip/k8s-infra/mosip/on-prem/README.md

 * [ceph-csi](TODO Implementation in progress)
 * [Longhorn](../../longhorn/README.md)

-For time being considering Longhorn as a storage class.
+For time being, we are considering Longhorn as a storage class.

 ## Istio for service discovery and Ingress
 * `cd /istio/`